Estimating many properties of a quantum state via quantum reservoir processing: Efficiency for estimating linear functions

 An arbitrary normal matrix is related to a density matrix by Eq.~\eqref{eq: LinearObsRelation}.
 Thus, a well trained reservoir setting for overlap estimation of random target states is applicable to the future estimation of multiple unknown normal matrices.
 In order to analyze the search of good reservoir parameters, we fix the reservoir parameters $\{J, P_i, E_i\}$ and check the dependency of reservoir performance on evolution time.
 For the evolution time from $t = 0$ to $t = 5.5$, the variance upper bound of single-qubit state fidelity estimation averaged for 300 random target pure states varies, as shown in Fig.~\ref{fig:Var_T}.
 It can be observed that the average variance upper bound is stable around some local minimums in a short time window.

-Furthermore, we could analyze the efficiency scaling of estimating $k$-local observables with the help of pair-wise reservoir dynamics.
-Here we present the detailed proof for Theorem 2. \begin{lemma}[Theorem 2] For a $k$-local parameter, e.g.
+Furthermore, we could analyze the efficiency scaling of estimating $k$-local tensor product observables with the help of pair-wise reservoir dynamics.
+Here we present the detailed proof for Theorem 2. \begin{lemma}[Theorem 2] For a $k$-local tensor product property, e.g.